St. Mother Theresa Engineering College: SCAD

 SCAD(Social Change And Development) was founded in 1985 by Dr.S.Cletus Babu working with 5 villages in Cheranmahadevi.
-The main objective of SCAD Group of institutions is to promote educational institutions for the overall benefit of the country in general and the state in particular.
+The main objective of the SCAD Group of institutions is to promote educational institutions for the overall benefit of the country in general and the state in particular.

 Infrastructure

 The college has a digital library, canteen, play field, auditorium, separated hostels for boys and girls and well equipped laboratories.

 MTEC offers Undergraduate courses in five disciplines.